 Gene duplication and subsequent diversification strongly affect phenotypic evolvability and robustness.

-We study the effects of non-determinism and gene duplication on the structure of genotype-phenotype maps by introducing a non-deterministic version of the Polyomino self-assembly model.
+We study the effects of non-determinism and gene duplication on the structure of genotype-phenotype (GP) maps by introducing a non-deterministic version of the Polyomino self-assembly model.
 This model has previously been used in a variety of contexts to model the assembly and evolution of protein quaternary structure.
-Firstly we show the limit of the current deterministic paradigm which leads to built-in anti-correlation between evolvability and robustness at the genotypic level.
-We develop a set of metrics to measure structural properties of genotype-phenotype maps in a non-deterministic setting and use them to evaluate the effects of gene duplication and subsequent diversification.
-Our generalised versions of evolvability and robustness exhibit positive correlation for a subset of genotypes.
+Firstly, we show the limit of the current deterministic paradigm which leads to built-in anti-correlation between evolvability and robustness at the genotypic level.
+We develop a set of metrics to measure structural properties of GP maps in a non-deterministic setting and use them to evaluate the effects of gene duplication and subsequent diversification.
+Our generalized versions of evolvability and robustness exhibit positive correlation for a subset of genotypes.
 This positive correlation is only possible because non-deterministic phenotypes can contribute to both robustness and evolvability.
-Secondly we show that duplication increases robustness and reduces evolvability initially, but that the subsequent diversification that duplication enables has a stronger, inverse effect, greatly increasing evolvability and reducing robustness relative to their original values.
+Secondly, we show that duplication increases robustness and reduces evolvability initially, but that the subsequent diversification that duplication enables has a stronger, inverse effect, greatly increasing evolvability and reducing robustness relative to their original values.